-The mission of FWCB is to foster a high quality natural environment by contributing to the management, protection, and sustainable use of fisheries and wildlife resources through teaching, research, and outreach.
+The Department of Fisheries, Wildlife, and Conservation Biology (FWCB) comprises a multidisciplinary group of scholars working on applied and fundamental problems related to the ecology of free-ranging wild animals, management of harvested and invasive species, and documentation and conservation of biodiversity.
+The mission of FWCB is to foster a high-quality natural environment by contributing to the management, protection, and sustainable use of fisheries and wildlife resources through teaching, research, and outreach.
 Our goals are to respond to societal needs for information and education pertaining to the conservation of our natural resources and to ensure excellent teaching, research, and outreach programs.

 The University of Minnesota campus is located in the heart of the Minneapolis-Saint Paul metropolitan area, which is at the confluence of two major rivers (the Mississippi and Minnesota) and at the transition of the Great Plains grasslands and Great Lakes forests.
 FWCB is one of 13 academic departments in the College of Food, Agricultural and Natural Resource Sciences (CFANS) at the University of Minnesota.
 The department is home to the Minnesota Cooperative Fisheries and Wildlife Research Unit (MCFWRU), a partnership of the U.S. Geological Survey, the University of Minnesota, the Minnesota Department of Natural Resources, and the Wildlife Management Institute.